 Substances containing Per- and Poly-fluro Alkyl Substances (PFAS) have been detected at the Airport.
 Although less than 5% of PFAS is contributed to Fire Fighting foam it is one of the reasons it is found on the Airport.
 PFAS is understood to be in firefighting foams; mainly foams used by the NSW Fire Brigade but this has not been utilised since the early 2000's.
-Due to the widespread use of PFAS by industry, there is potential that PFAS found at the Airport are from other sources, including those originating off-site.
+Due to the widespread use of PFAS by industry, there is potential that PFAS found at the Airport are from other sources.